 The banking segment remained the largest contributor to the financial services sub-sector, led by conventional banking activities.
-In relation to investments in the information technology and telecommunications sub-sector, 756 projects with investments of RM12.4 million were approved last year.
+In relation to investments in the information technology and telecommunications sub-sector, 756 projects with investments of RM12.4 billion were approved last year.
 These projects, particularly in 336 approved MSC status companies, will require 18,170 highly skilled and knowledge based workers.

 In 2016, support services projects with tax incentives approved rose by 156.3% to RM9.4 billion.
 The significant increase was due to the many large investments that were approved for green technology activities and integrated logistics services (ILS).
 One of the notable green technology projects that was approved is Hong Kong-based Xinyi Energy Smart that will undertake a solar energy project in Melaka.
 The company targets to generate energy capacity of 12.0MW for its glass manufacturing operations.